avanpo/mining-research/README.md

-# mining-research
+# Itemset Mining Research

-Research project on itemset mining frequent itemset explosion
+A research project on the frequent itemset explosion